Banner Message

 "A thing of beauty. . . .
 A wildly funny, infinitely wise, near to tragic tale of man against the bog god machine." --Houston Chronicle

-Ex-Green Beret George Hayduke has returned from war to find his beloved southwestern desert threatened by industrial development.
-Joining with Bronx exile and feminist saboteur Bonnie Abzug, wilderness guide and outcast Mormon Seldom Seen Smith, and libertarian billboard torcher Doc Sarvis, Hayduke is ready to fight the power--taking on the strip miners, clear-cutters, and the highway, dam, and bridge builders who are threatening the natural habitat.
-The Monkey Wrench Gang is on the move--and peaceful coexistence be damned!
+When Ex-Green Beret George Hayduke returns from war to find his beloved Southwestern desert threatened by industrial development, it's up to him to take the noxious bull by the horns.
+Joining forces with Bronx exile and feminist saboteur Bonnie Abzug, wilderness guide and outcast Mormon Seldom Seen Smith, and libertarian billboard torcher Doc Sarvis, Hayduke is primed to fight the power.
+Strip miners, clear-cutters, and highway, dam, and bridge builders beware!

 Scott says: The classic work of "Ecolit:" A group of environmental activists take radical action against industrial development in the Southwest.